Recommended: Click here to open the site in a separate tab for easy reference while following this case study.

-My first step in achieving these at-odds goals was to make the content I supplied on the very next screen a more detailed version of the opening screen, which would be useful to any visitors who needing more context, and at the same time, still directs them to the pages designed especially for their market.
+My first step in achieving these at-odds goals was to make the content I supplied on the very next screen a more detailed version of the opening screen, which would be useful to any visitors who needing more context, and at the same time, still encourages them to click through to the specialized pages designed especially for their market.

 Next is some generalized advice on how to hire a jazz band, followed three of my band’s strongest videos and the two best reviews we’ve ever received (with links to specialized videos and review pages), which also provides valuable content to both users and search engines.
 Then, to give search engines a word-feast, an optional dropdown follows that is packed with hundreds of keyword-rich compliments received by email from previous clients.
 (To see this, click on the text “Click here for many more reviews.”)
 Then, for a final pass at my original goal, this is followed by a miniaturized version of the opening screen repeated at the bottom of the page, to create a final incentive for users to click through to the appropriate specialized pages.

-The result: while the vast majority of visitors—90% or so—click through to pages specially created to cater to their specific market by the time they reach the second screen, after adding the additional content my SEO dramatically and instantly improved so much that the number of monthly visitors reaching me from organic search engines searches actually doubled.
+The result: while the vast majority of visitors—90% or so—click through to pages specially created to cater to their specific market at the opening screen, after adding the additional content my SEO dramatically and instantly improved so much that the number of monthly visitors reaching me from organic search engines searches actually doubled.

 Thus, both objectives, usability and SEO, were met with success.